sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Remove the required amount of expansion slot covers from the case' -
+                    text: 'Remove the necessary metal slot covers (expansion slots) from the back of the case to make room for your GPU.'
+          -
             type: listItem
             content: